Chart Color Schemes

 Terranora - North Tumbulgum had an unemployment rate of 1.3% as of June 2025.
 It has a skilled workforce with essential services sectors well represented.

-The area had 1,732 residents in work at that time.
-Its unemployment rate was 2.3 percentage points below the Rest of NSW's rate of 3.7%, and its workforce participation rate was 64.5%, compared to the Rest of NSW's 56.4%.
-Leading employment industries among residents were health care & social assistance, construction, and retail trade.
-Construction had particularly notable concentration with employment levels at 1.3 times the regional average.
+There were 1,732 residents employed while the unemployment rate was 2.3% below Rest of NSW's rate of 3.7%.
+Workforce participation in the area was 64.5%, compared to Rest of NSW's 56.4%.
+Leading employment industries among residents comprised health care & social assistance, construction, and retail trade.
+Construction had notable concentration with employment levels at 1.3 times the regional average.

 Agriculture, forestry & fishing had limited presence with 1.0% employment compared to 5.3% regionally.
-The area appeared to offer limited employment opportunities locally as indicated by the count of Census working population vs resident population.
-In the 12-month period ending June 2025, labour force decreased by 4.8% and employment declined by 5.0%, causing unemployment rate to rise by 0.2 percentage points.
-This compared to Rest of NSW where employment fell by 0.1%, labour force expanded by 0.3%, and unemployment rose by 0.4 percentage points.
-State-level data to Sep-25 showed NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggested national employment expansion by 6.6% over five years and 13.7% over ten years, with significant variations between industry sectors.
-Applying these projections to Terranora - North Tumbulgum's employment mix indicated local growth of approximately 6.6%% over five years and 13.5% over ten years.
+Analysis of SALM and ABS data for a 12-month period showed labour force decreasing by 4.8% alongside a 5.0% employment decline, causing unemployment rate to rise by 0.2 percentage points.
+This contrasted with Rest of NSW where employment fell by 0.1%, labour force expanded by 0.3%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 estimated national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Terranora - North Tumbulgum's employment mix suggested local growth of approximately 6.6%% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment